buffalojoec/mollusk/README.md

 ## Harness

-The harness is designed to directly invoke the loaded executable program using the BPF Loader, bypassing any transaction sanitization and runtime checks, and instead directly processing the instruction with the BPF Loader.
+The harness is designed to directly invoke the loaded executable program using the rBPF VM, bypassing any transaction sanitization and runtime checks, and instead directly processing the instruction with the VM.

 ```rust
 let program_id = Pubkey::new_unique();